eKiepuszewskiTUE/DBL/README.md

 - Only sorts every fourth disk detected
 - Has an LCD screen that will display:
     - a counter showing the number of disks sorted
-    - an error message for each seperate error being detected
+    - the color of each detected disk
-- Pushes any objects that are not the disks into the middle of the conveyor belt